-The present stochastic measurement uncertainty can be described with different tools originating from statistics.
+The present stochastic measurement uncertainty can be described with various tools originating from statistics.
 The histogram and the probability density function (PDF) are subsequently introduced.

 Histograms and the Probability Density Function (PDF)

-Different graphical representations can be used for the analysis and description of the stochastic measurement uncertainty.
-One method is the histogram that visualizes the statistical distribution of measurement values.
-The measured values are summarized in classes and the probability that a measured value within the thresholds of this class occurs is plotted as the height of a bar.
+Various graphical representations can be used for the analysis and description of stochastic measurement uncertainty.
+One method is the histogram, which visualizes the statistical distribution of measurement values.
+The measured values are summarized in classes, and the probability that a measured value within the thresholds of this class occurs is plotted as the height of a bar.
 An example of a histogram is given in the figure below.
 When it is assumed that N measurements with the results xa,(k), k = 1,2,…,N are performed and plotted in the classes ΔNj that feature a width of Δx, the relative probability hj of the j-th class can be calculated as

 hj=∆NjN∙∆x